 What are your fees?
 Do you offer low-cost therapy?

-Following the initial Clinical Consult (£60/20mins), my standard fees are £120 per session for both individuals and couples/polycules.
+Following the initial Clarity Consult (£80/20mins), my standard fees are £100 per 50min session for both individuals and couples/polycules.

 I believe my fees are reflective of my experience, expertise and qualifications, and as such are reviewed on a regular basis.
 However as mentioned above, I also reserve up to 30% of appointments for those who are experiencing financial hardship and would have genuine difficulty accessing high-quality therapy at the full session cost.
 These are typically daytime weekday appointments, but on occasion I can also accommodate late afternoon or evening slots.